 To make further progress, in 2018 L’Oréal began developing a new tool to evaluate refineries and crushers (which extract the oil from the nuts) on the basis of their policies, procedures and reporting.

-This tool will be available and shared publically by the end of 2019.
+This tool was made available and shared publically in 2019.

 Soya oil and its derivatives

-In 2018, 98% of soya oil used by L’Oréal (221 tonnes per year, less than 0.001% of global production) and sourced from Brazil has been certified organic or Identity Preserved (IP).
+In 2019, 100% of soya oil used by L’Oréal and sourced from Latin America (270 tonnes per year, less than 0.001% of global production) was certified as sustainable (organic or Identity Preserved (IP)).
 The soya oil derivatives used by the Group are largely sourced from zones classified as posing no risk of deforestation.

 Wood-fibre based products

-The Group’s ambition and achievements in fighting deforestation have been recognised.
+The Group’s ambition and achievements in fighting deforestation have been recognized.
 In 2019, for the fourth year running, L’Oréal was awarded an “A” score by CDP, the highest possible level of performance.

 Elsewhere, in 2019, L’Oréal’s 30 suppliers of paper, palm oil and soy took part in the first edition of the Forest Disclosure Project Supply Chain, a CDP programme.